henry-dura/Portfolio/README.md

 > Describe your project in 1 or 2 sentences.

-**Portfolio Mobile First** is a project created to learn using figma and flexbox.
+**Portfolio Mobile First** is a project created to learn using figma,flexbox, and grid layout.

 ## 🛠 Built With <a name="built-with"></a>